 Did the station stones define the position of Stonehenge's primary or secondary axis?

-It seems more than likely that the four stations were placed on the corners of a rectangle measuring 96 by 40 megalithic yards to give a pair of back-to-back triangles having hypotenuses equal to the diameter of the Aubrey circle.
-I.e., 105.
+It seems more than likely that the four stations were placed on the corners of a rectangle measuring 96 by 40 megalithic yards to give a pair of back-to-back triangles having hypotenuses of 104 MY.

 24. The Stonehenge Avenue.